mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 were tallied state-wide.
 The six candidates with the most total votes across the state were elected, regardless of their residential district.
-While political parties as we know them did not yet exist, the candidates had split into two competing factions know as the Federalists (in favor of Washington, Hamilton and the U.S. Constitution) or the Anti-Federalists (who opposed the ratification of the U.S.
+While political parties as we know them did not yet exist, the candidates had split into two competing factions known as the Federalists (in favor of Washington, Hamilton and the U.S. Constitution) and the Anti-Federalists (who opposed the ratification of the U.S.
 Constitution).
 In Maryland's First Congressional election, all six of the winning candidates were affiliated with the Federalist faction.

-The MEAE elections data we will be using in this tutorial, once downloaded, is structured as two separate .csv files (spreadsheets), and is recorded at the county level. "congressional-parties-meae.congressional.congress01.md.county.csv" has eighteen rows of data and records the number of votes and percentage of vote received by each "party" or faction in each of Maryland's eighteen counties.
+The MEAE elections data we will be using in this tutorial, once downloaded, is structured as two separate `.csv` files (which are like spreadsheets).
+The data is recorded at the county level.
+The file `congressional-parties-meae.congressional.congress01.md.county.csv` ([download here](https://github.com/mapping-elections/elections-data/tree/master/congressional-parties-by-state)) has eighteen rows of data and records the number of votes and percentage of vote received by each "party" or faction in each of Maryland's eighteen counties.
-"congressional-candidates-meae.congressional.congress01.md.county.csv" has 324 rows of data, with each row showing the number of votes a single candidate received in one of Maryland's eighteen counties.
+The file `congressional-candidate-counties-meae.congressional.congress01.md.county.csv` ([download here](https://github.com/mapping-elections/elections-data/tree/master/congressional-candidate-counties-by-state))  has 324 rows of data, with each row showing the number of votes a single candidate received in one of Maryland's eighteen counties.
 We will look more closely at the elections data and the variables in each file after we read the files into R Studio.

-We will be joining our MEAE data to county-level historical spatial data from the [USAboundries](https://cran.r-project.org/web/packages/USAboundaries/index.html) R package, which draws its data from the [U.S. Census Bureau](https://www.census.gov/geo/maps-data) and the [Atlas of Historical County Boundaries](https://publications.newberry.org/ahcbp/).
+We will be joining our MEAE data to county-level historical spatial data from the [USAboundries](https://cran.r-project.org/web/packages/USAboundaries/index.html) R package, which draws its data from the U.S. Census Bureau and the [Atlas of Historical County Boundaries](https://publications.newberry.org/ahcbp/).

 <h2>Readying Elections Data for Analysis</h2>

 <h3>Reading In the MEAE Data</h3>

 First we start by loading the MEAE data into R Studio.
-The data needed for this tutorial can be downloaded [here](LINK).
-Once the data has be been downloaded, move the two .csv files into your working directory.
+The data needed for this tutorial is available from the MEAE GitHub repository.
+The data for party results by county is stored in [this directory](https://github.com/mapping-elections/elections-data/tree/master/congressional-parties-by-state).
+You will want to select the `.csv` file for Maryland's First Congressional election.
+You should also download the file for individual candidate results by county from [this directory](https://github.com/mapping-elections/elections-data/tree/master/congressional-candidate-counties-by-state), which you will use later in this tutorial.
+Once the data has be been downloaded, move the two `.csv` files into your working directory.

 Next, in R studio we will create a variable for our first type of data (parties) and read in our data into the variable called